najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Assignment 1/README.md

 # 🔧 Assignment 1
 This repository contains my personal record of Assignment 1 (Section 02) for my coursework.
 The task for this lab exercise was to construct a flow chart based on 2 sets that were given by the lecturer.

-Date: 17 October 2025
+Date: 29 October 2025 until 3 November 2025
-Time: 12:00am - 12.50am
-Venue: Online Class

 ---

 ## 📘 Task Description

-I chose set 1 which needs to construct a flow chart that reads an integer number and then calculates the sum of its digits.
-After that, identify whether the sum of digits for the integer is a multiple of 3, 4, and/or 5.
-Also, I should use operator divide (/) and modulus (%) and also post-test loop to answer this question.
-From set 1, I have required to : <br>
+This assignment must be done in pairs which means a group consisting of 2 members.
+We got set 2 which needs to construct a flow chart that develops a Loan Calculator to estimate a monthly installment and help to plan finances.
+From set 2, I have required to : <br>
-- View and understand the provided output of the set I chose
+- View and understand the provided output of the set I got
-- Construct a flow chart that has the same output as a set that I chose
+- Construct a flow chart that has the same output as a set that I got
 - Save the file using the required naming format
 - Submit the flowchart through the eLearning platform